How Much Does BetterHelp Cost? Understanding Online Therapy Pricing

 Takeaway

-- Online therapy is an effective form of care that can help you address varied life challenges and mental health concerns.
+- Online therapy is an effective form of mental health care that can help you address life challenges and mental health concerns.

 - If you’re ready to talk to a licensed therapist online, consider getting matched with a mental health professional through BetterHelp.

-Getting therapy with BetterHelp can be a cheaper option than traditional in-office therapy.
-The average cost for a traditional therapy session is $100 to $200, while BetterHelp’s pricing ranges from $70 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply).
-Weekly ranges for other currencies are as follows: €50-€70 EU, $85-$110 CAD, for $90-$120 AUD, and £45-£70 GBP.
+BetterHelp therapy can be a cheaper option than traditional in-office therapy.
+The average cost for a traditional therapy session is $100 to $200 without insurance coverage, while BetterHelp’s pricing ranges from $70 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability, and any applicable discounts or promotions that might apply).
+Weekly ranges for other currencies are as follows: €50-€70 EU, $85-$110 CAD, $90-$120 AUD, and £45-£70 GBP.
 You can also apply for financial aid, and if approved, this can reduce the cost of BetterHelp sessions.

 Does BetterHelp accept insurance?